jaesuk95/jaesuk95/README.md

 Some factual-facts about myself
   1. My major is Naval Architecture (Bachelor of Engineering) which has nothing todo with coding.
 Oops did i just screw up my resumé?
+  2. Giving up is not an option
-  2. I just never give up
+  3. I just never give up

 <h3 align="left">Languages and Tools:</h3>